bhaidar/bhaidar.github.io/_posts/2018-08-17-how-i-created-the-angular-wrapper-for-kendo-ui-controls.md

 ## Build the TreeList Component

-1. Switch back to the library module file and import the the following two packages:
+1. Switch back to the library module file and import the following two packages:

     ````
     import { NgModule } from '@angular/core';